RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 `oc expose svc/order`

- * Finally, make sure it's actually done rolling out:
+ * Finally, make sure it`s actually done rolling out:

 `oc rollout status -w dc/order`

 Wait for that command to report replication controller `order-1` successfully rolled out before continuing.

->`NOTE:` Even if the rollout command reports success the application may not be ready yet and the reason for that is that we currently don't have any liveness check configured, but we will add that in the next steps.
+>`NOTE:` Even if the rollout command reports success the application may not be ready yet and the reason for that is that we currently don`t have any liveness check configured, but we will add that in the next steps.

 And now we can access using curl once again to find all inventories:

 * Get the route URL

-`export URL="http://$(oc get route | grep order | awk '{print $2}')"`
+`export URL="http://$(oc get route | grep order | awk `{print $2}`)"`

 `curl $URL/api/orders ; echo`

-You will see empty result because you didn't add any shopping items yet:
+You will see empty result because you didn`t add any shopping items yet:

 `[]`